kbalk/booklist/README.md

 Information Portal version 3.23_6380.

-`booklist` works by accessing a given library's website to search for publications from a given author, of a specific media type and within the current year.
+`booklist` works by accessing a given library's website to search for publications from a given author filtered by a media type and publication date of the current year.
 The results are printed to the console.
 The search is repeated for each author listed in a configuration file.

 The configuration file is in YAML format and provides the library's catalog URL, default media type, authors and any specific media types for authors.
-The publication time period includes publications with an unknown publication time as the unknown time might include the current year.
+Note:  the publication time period includes those with an unknown publication time as that might include the current year.

 ## Installation